 The Office of the Fire Marshal provides the leadership and inspection services to help prevent fires and assure fire and life safety for the City of Raleigh.

-The Fire Education Section is responsible for fire prevention education and outreach services.
+The Office of Fire Marshal is responsible for fire prevention education and outreach services.
 Visit our Fire Education Section.

 Permits, Inspections and Service Requests

 The Office of the Fire Marshal handles a number of permits, inspections and service requests.
 Some activities are fee based.

 Please select the appropriate online form to request the following services:

 - Requests for Station Tours and Education Presentations

 - Foster Home